Frequently Asked Questions

 The UCLA Primary Care Program is one program with two NRMP numbers corresponding to the two tracks:

 Each track has six residency positions available per year, for a total of 12 per year in the UCLA Primary Care Program.
-You have the option of applying to the Olive View/Santa Clarita track, Santa Monica/West LA track or both tracks.
+You have the option of applying to the Olive View/Santa Clarita track, VA/Santa Monica track, or both tracks.

 2. Am I allowed to apply to both tracks?